andrewgdunn/predict410/study.md

 \newpage

+# Introduction to Principle Components Analysis
+Notes below are from the following sources; [@bhattipca]

+ - _Statistical Interpretation_ - PCA is a transformation of a set of correlated random variables to a set of uncorrelated (or orthogonal) random variables
+ - _Linear Algebra Interpretation_ - PCA is a rotation of the coordinate system to the canonical coordinate system, i.e. the natural coordinate system defined by the variation in the data.
+ - _Numerical Linear Algebra Interpretation_ - PCA is a reduced rank matrix approximation that facilitates dimension reduction.

+## Facts and Caveats

+ - PCA does not require any statistical assumptions, e.g. the data are not assumed to have a multivariate normal distribution.
+ - PCA is a (numerical) linear algebra technique, i.e. it relies on a matrix factorization (the Spectral Decomposition or Singular Value Decomposition).
+ - PCA is sensitive to the scale of the data.
+Most of the time the data should be standardized, i.e. the variables should have a (0,1) distribution.
+When the data re standardized our covariance matrix and correlation matrix are the same matrix.
+ - If the data are 'standardized' to a common scale that is not (0,1), then it should not be standardized to a (0,1) distribution.

+## Why do we use PCA?

+ - PCA can be used in its own right to understand the covariance structure in multivariate data with respect to the measured basis.
+ - PCA can be used as a method to create a reduced rank approximation to the covariance structure, i.e. PCA can be used to approximate the variation in $p$ predictor variables using $k < p$ principal components.
+This property is typically referred to as dimension reduction.
+ - PCA can be used as a means of creating a set of orthogonal predictor variables from a set of raw predictor variables.
+Since the principal components created from the original predictor variables are orthogonal, we can use PCA as a remedy for multicollinearity in regression problems or as a preconditioner to cluster analysis.

+## How do we compute the principal components?

+ - Consider the $n \times p$ data matrix of predictor variables $X = [X_1, \ldots, X_p]$.
+ - Depending on your software the data may need to be standardized before the principal components are computed.
+This is typically true if you use a software to compute eigenvalues and eigenvectors.
+Statistical software designed to perform PCA, such as princomp in SAS, will typically internally standardize the data for you.
+ - Compute the eigenvalue-eigenvector pairs $(\lambda_1, e_1), \ldots, (\lambda_p, e_p)$ of the square matrix $X^TX$ where the eigenvalues are ordered largest to smallest such that $\lambda_i > \lambda_j$ for $i > j$.
+ - Your software will compute the eigenvalue-eigenvector pairs using a matrix factorization called Singular Value Decomposition or SVD.
+ - Compute the principal components $Z_1, \ldots, Z_p$ using the eigenvalues as the component loadings
+ - In vector format we can compute each component individuall $$Z_i = X \times e_i$$ or we can compute all of the principal components using one matrix computation $$[Z_1, \ldots, Z_p] = X \times [e_1, \ldots, e_p]$$.

+## How many principal components should we use?

+ - A $p \times p$ matrix will yield $p$ principal components if all of the eigenvalues are non-zero.
+ - One standard approach to selecting the number of principal components to keep is to use the _scree_ plot.
+The _scree_ plot plots the number of components on the x-axis against the proportion of the variance explained on the y-axis.
+The suggested number of principal components to keep is the number where the plot forms an 'elbow', i.e. the point where the curve starts to flatten out.
+ - Another rule for selecting the number of principal components to keep is to use the minimum eigenvalue rule.
+A frequently used rule is the _Kaiser Rule_, which recommends that the number of principal components to keep is equal to the number of eigenvalues grater than one.
+ - Other rules exist and ad hoc decisions can be made.
+Keep in mind that in some problems you might keep all of the principal components.
+     + Example: Keep at least as many principal components needed to explain at least 70% of the total variation in the data.

+## How do I know if I have kept the correct number of principal components?

+ - Frequently the scree plot will present some ambiguity in the number of components to keep, e.g. should I keep four or five principle components?
+ - The 'correct' number of principal components to keep will depend on the application.
+If you are using PCA as a preconditioner for regression analysis or cluster analysis, then the effectiveness of these applications under the alternate choices would determine which number is the best to keep.
+In this sense the unsupervised learning problem has been transformed into a supervised learning problem.
+ - If the PCA is not directly tied to any application, then the choice of the number of components to keep is always heuristic.
+Formal inference for the number of components is available under a multivariate normal distribution assumption.

+\newpage

 # Study Questions for Ordinary Least Squares Regression

 __Question__: When we refer to a 'simple linear regression', to what type of